acoj1993/fake-news-deeplearning/README.md

 Finally to summarize the deliverables:
 1. The error metric that was the most important for me was the accuracy on the test data.
 2. The target of that error metric was to beat the result achieved in [1] and [2] with a relatively similar model
-3. The best achieved value showed promosing results, outperforming both results with an average accuracy of 97-98% on test data (compared to 94% and 93% reported in [1] and [2])
+3. The best achieved value showed promising results, outperforming both results with an average accuracy of 97-98% on test data (compared to 94% and 93% reported in [1] and [2])
-4. The amounts of time spent on each task are represented in the section **Work Organisation**.
+4. The amounts of time spent on each task are represented in the section **Work Organization**.